NVIDIA/LDDL/README.md

 - if you want to enable sequence binning, you can set the `--bin-size` flag.
 The `i`-th bin contains sequences that have from `(i - 1) * <bin size> + 1` to `i * <bin size>` tokens.
-- `<path to libjemalloc.so>` depends on the conda environment that `jemalloc` was installed with.
-If installed by `root`, it can often be found at `/opt/conda/lib/libjemalloc.so`; if installed by an non-root user, it can often be found at `$CONDA_PREFIX/lib/libjemalloc.so`.
+- `<path to libjemalloc.so>` will depend on your Linux distribution.
+For
+- Debian-based distributions (e.g., Ubuntu), it can be found at `/usr/lib/x86_64-linux-gnu/libjemalloc.so`.

 If you want to use the memory allocator from glibc instead of jemalloc, you can omit the `-x LD_PRELOAD=<path to libjemalloc.so>` flag to `mpirun`.
 Either